-Evaluative conferences afford the Student Teacher the opportunity to participate in evaluations, practice self-evaluation, and respond to assessments of his or her progress.
+Evaluative conferences afford Student Teachers the opportunity to participate in evaluations, practice self-evaluation, and respond to assessment of his or her progress.

 5. Provide Specific Feedback and Assistance

 When the Student Teacher needs to improve, suggestions for doing so should be given in specific, written terms.
 Such suggestions should be discussed and made in writing, and copies retained by both the Student Teacher and the Cooperating Teacher.